- How to Create a Gravity Forms Survey

 Once you’ve added form fields for the basic information, you can add Gravity Fields Survey fields for the questions that you want to ask.

-To add your first survey question, add a Survey field, which you can find in the Advanced Fields section as long as you’ve activated the Gravity Forms Survey add-on:
+To add your first survey question, add a Survey field, which you can find in the Advanced Fields section of the form editor as long as you’ve activated the Gravity Forms Survey add-on:

 When you add a Survey field, the first thing that you’ll want to configure is the Survey Field Type, which defines the type of question to ask.
 You have eight options: